bucketeer-io/bucketeer-docs/docs/using-feature-flags/creating-feature-flags/evaluate-results.md

   wSize="100%"
 />

 Checking the Evaluation tab for your created feature flag allows you to see if recorded data exists.
-If it does, your feature flag implementation was successful.
-If not, revisit the previous steps to ensure you correctly integrated the feature flag into your system and executed tests using the created feature flag.
+It may help you to identify if your integration was done correclty.
+If data exists on the board, your feature flag implementation was successful.
+If not, we reccomend you to review the integration of the feature flag into your system and executed tests using the created feature flag.

 Regularly checking events in Bucketeer provides valuable insights into feature flag usage patterns, allowing you to make informed decisions based on the collected information.

-After completing the quickstart guide, you can explore more detailed information on [using feature flags](../../using-feature-flags) or refer to the [SDK](../../sdk) guides for further integration details.
-If you encounter unfamiliar technical terms, consult the [Bucketeer vocabulary](../getting-started/bucketeer-vocabulary) page for clarification.
-Additionally, the [Best Practices](../best-practices) page is available to help you better understand the available functionalities and learn how to enhance your utilization of Bucketeer solutions. -->
+In addition it is an essential part of the flag life cycle.